 A root canal, also known as endodontic therapy, is a dental treatment that a dentist administers to a patient in order to repair a tooth that is severely infected or damaged, especially in the pulp or soft core of the tooth.
 Infected pulp is a result of a deep cavity, a cracked or broken tooth, or excessive trauma.
-At Arden Park Dental Care, Dr. Shahnaz Formoli is one of the most experienced professionals in root canals Sacramento has to offer.
+At Arden Park Dental Care, Dr. Shahnaz Formoli is one of the most experienced professionals in root canals.
 She makes use of this treatment to examine, identify the cause of and effectively treat any damage that may have occurred to your dental pulp.
 Previously, a tooth with an injured or infected pulp had to almost always be removed to prevent any further damage.
 However, with advancements in the field of dental science, root canal treatment has been developed so dentists can save teeth without having to remove them.

 When is root canal treatment needed?

 To understand what a root canal treatment is and how it helps, it is important to understand your dental structure.
 The dental pulp is the soft tissue within your tooth, containing nerves, connective tissue, and blood vessels.
 It spreads all the way to the tip of the root in the jawbone.
 If it is injured or damaged to the extent that it cannot fix itself, it dies.
 If you do not treat it, it gets infected, and pus accumulates at the tip of the root in your jawbone.
 This pus build-up, known as an abscess, can severely damage the bone.
 Failure to remove this infected pulp will lead to swelling and pain.
 Moreover, the jawbone can be affected as well.
 If you do not go in for a root canal treatment, your entire tooth may have to be removed.

 Should you be in need of root canal therapy, several visits will be required to complete the treatment.
 It mainly consists of three steps, which are outlined below:

 1. Root canal cleaning